Bartvds/chai-tdd-plugins/README.md

 ### Todo

-* If the signatures seem sensible the lists needs a sweep for suitable negation candidates, but again I left them out for clarity.
+* If the signatures seem sensible the lists needs a sweep for suitable negation candidates, as I left them out for clarity.

 ### History

-* `2013-06-06` - Implemented and pushed `chai-fuzzy`
+* `2013-06-06` - Implemented `chai-fuzzy`
 * `2013-05~23` - Initial collection of the plugins, their assertions and ***possible*** signatures.
 This version still has errors, assumptions, complications and some collisions.
 Mainly `chai-sinon` and `chai-spy`.
 Also `chai-things` looks *interesting* to wrap.

 ### Tool